FraserLee/dungeon-note/readme.md

 - [x] Send forwards json full of dummy textboxes
 - [x] Render that on the page
 - [x] Move HTML into its own file
+- [x] Transfer position of textboxes to frontend
 - [ ] Re-add styling from dungeon-note-2
 - [ ] Click textbox to entire bounding mode edit (corners, drag and drop, etc)
 - [ ] Have changes get pushed backwards to python